wshuai190/wshuai190.github.io/_pages/about.md

 I'm currently working on automation for medical systematic reviews, where I have been currently focused on the development of Automatic Mesh Term Suggestion, Screening Prioritisation, Seed-drievn methods and Boolean query formulation.

-I also moonlight as a tutor at UQ, teaching courses like INFS7410.
+I also moonlight as a tutor at UQ, teaching courses like INFS7410 (information retrieval and web search).
 I'm not in it for the cash, but for the chance to scout for other brainiacs to collaborate with.
 So, if you're interested, let's chat and see if we can cook up some research magic together (and yes, you'll get first author credit if we hit the jackpot).

 ### Internship Opportunities